 Do I need a vehicle service contract if I am still covered by the manufacturer’s warranty?

 Many customers believe they need to wait until the manufacturer’s coverage ends before considering extended coverage.
 However, since the cost of a car warranty is based on the mileage, age, and condition of the vehicle at the time of purchase, the sooner the better to get your extended vehicle protection.
-Not only will you save more money in the beginning, you’ll qualify for better coverage now and save even more in the long run.
+Not only will you save more money in the beginning, but you’ll also qualify for better coverage now and save even more in the long run.
 Typically, plans purchased while under a manufacturer’s warranty will not begin until after the warranty ends, and by that time you could have fully paid off your extended coverage plan.

 What are deductibles and how do they work when it comes to car warranties?

-The deductible refers to how much money you will pay out of pocket before the benefits of your coverage pays for the repair of your mechanical or electrical breakdown.
+The deductible refers to how much money you will pay out of pocket before the benefits of your coverage pay for the repair of your mechanical or electrical breakdown.
 Some companies allow for per-visit or per-repair deductibles.
 The difference is that per-visit deductibles are paid each time a car is brought in for breakdown repair/replacement service, regardless of the extent of what is needed while a per-repair deductible is paid based on each part that is fixed or replaced.

 Why do car warranties have a waiting period and what’s the standard length?

 Think of the waiting period as a “trial period.”
 This will allow customers to get a better sense of their policy choices and better ensure to providers that the car in question is in the state claimed when coverage was purchased.
 No provider or manufacturer will cover pre-existing conditions, so the waiting period lets them know that there are no current issues with the vehicle.
-This also gives the policy holder an opportunity to discuss coverage with their trusted mechanic or preferred repair facility.
+This also gives the policyholder an opportunity to discuss coverage with their trusted mechanic or preferred repair facility.

 Where can I go for repairs that are covered?